-Members of this representation unit have the option of enrolling in the CalPERS medical program or the Operating Engineers Health & Welfare Trust Plan.
+Members of this representation unit have the option of enrolling in the CalPERS medical program.

-Beginning in calendar year 2010, the County and Union jointly agree to participate in a Flexible Health Allowance Program in accordance with Internal Revenue Code Section 125.
+The County and Association jointly agree to participate in a Flexible Health Allowance (FHA) program in accordance with Internal Revenue Code Section 125.
 The program will allow employees to participate in the direction of their health care dollars.

-CalPERS offers employees choices in medical plans.
-Enrollment of some domestic partners is permitted in the Public Employees' Medical & Hospital Care Act (PEMHCA) Program.
-Effective January 1, 2010, the County shall implement a Flexible Health Allowance Program (FHA).
-Employees must be enrolled in a PERS PEMHCA medical plan to participate.
+Employees must be enrolled in a CalPERS PEMHCA medical plan to participate in the FHA program.
 Enrollment status in a medical plan determines the level of Flexible Health Allowance an employee is eligible to receive.

-A. Employees in this representation unit may enroll in a medical plan offered by CalPERS in accordance with the provisions of the PEMHCA Program or a CalPERS approved County offered alternate medical plan (Operating Engineers Health & Welfare Trust plan).
+- A. Employees in this representation unit may enroll in a medical plan offered by CalPERS in accordance with the provisions of the PEMHCA Program or a CalPERS approved County offered alternate medical plan.
 Employees have the option of enrolling their eligible dependents in a CalPERS approved County offered medical plan.
-Alternate medical plans must conform to CalPERS plans, rules and regulations.

-- B. For coverage during the term of this agreement the County shall contribute to CalPERS PEMHCA Program or any other CalPERS approved County offered alternate medical plan the following amount for active, eligible employees in budgeted positions who elect to participate in such program: - 1.
-For the remainder of calendar year 2009, the County's monthly contribution toward health care costs for active employees shall be as follows:
+Alternate medical plans must conform to CalPERS plans, rules and regulations. - B. For coverage during the term of this agreement the County shall contribute to CalPERS PEMHCA Program or any other CalPERS approved County offered alternate medical plan the following amount for active, eligible employees in budgeted positions who elect to participate in such program. - 1.
+As soon as administratively possible, and for the remainder of calendar year 2021, the County will provide the following monthly benefit contributions for active employees: